January 23, 2008

 that materialism and ownership are inherently negative concepts.
 In this

 they resemble some beliefs of a few Native American tribes.
-Non-market
+Non-market economies based on

 concepts of barter and dumb-barter, however, almost always have a